Post-Separation Violence Safety First Preparing To Leave

 Protecting Your Home

-Whether choosing to stay in a home previously shared with the abusive partner or moving to a new living space, various strategies can help increase the safety of a residence in the context of domestic violence by:
+Whether choosing to stay in a home previously shared with the abusive partner or moving to a new living space, various strategies can help increase the safety of a residence in the context of intimate partner violence by:

 - Installing a security system.